tarvitz/composite/docs/introduction.rst

 Introduction
 ============
-Composite project had began as a layer between XML (and xml like) documents and JSON in a *already in production* project to move obsolete xml schema towards JSON compatible.
+Composite project began as a layer between XML (and xml like) documents and JSON in a *already in production* project to move obsolete xml schema towards JSON compatible.

 Though this didn't happen **composite** solved its issue designed for.